top of page

 It was nightfall when we arrived at the spot where Pavlos was to lay his nets, which he started to do in the blackness.
 All was dark, apart from the small lamp of the boat and the dim lights of Diafani.
 We talked of life, family, work and anything else that strangers tend to talk about.
 When Pavlos finished laying the net, we went straight back to port.
 We were to meet at 6.00 the next morning.

-Fishing, Diafani, Olympos, Karpathos, by photographer George Tatakis
+Fishing, Diafani, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Pavlos laying the net at night